Last updated Sep. 16, 2023 by Charles Zemub

 - Healthcare: The healthcare expense section covers your medical expenses.

-- Education: Whether you are paying for your kid’s school fees or your own program, endeavor to add all educational expenses to this category.
+- Education: Whether paying for your kid’s school fees or your own program, endeavor to add all educational expenses to this category.

 Second Category: Wants